terser/terser/README.md

 From NPM for use as a command line app:

-    npm install uglify-es -g
+    npm install terser -g

 From NPM for programmatic use:

-    npm install uglify-es
+    npm install terser

 # Command line usage

-    uglifyjs [input files] [options]
+    terser [input files] [options]

-UglifyJS can take multiple input files.
+Terser can take multiple input files.
 It's recommended that you pass the input files first, then pass the options.
-UglifyJS will parse input files in sequence and apply any compression options.
+Terser will parse input files in sequence and apply any compression options.
 The files are parsed in the same global scope, that is, a reference from a file to some variable/function declared in another file will be matched properly.

-If no input file is specified, UglifyJS will read from STDIN.
+If no input file is specified, Terser will read from STDIN.

 If you wish to pass your options before the input files, separate the two with a double dash to prevent input files being used as option arguments: